Deconstructing

 no differently than when the priestly class of antiquity ruled their

 public in the name of their anointed deities.
-The
+The difference today is

-“choice” with sophisticated perception management and
+with sophisticated perception management and behavior control.
+And

-Party Line” which constitute the invisible backdrop
+which constitute the invisible backdrop that remains “beyond

-like the air we breathe.”
+question, beyond thought itself, like the air we breathe.”

 If